tonyshtark/ios-voice-llm-survey/README.md

 4. **LLM Matching**
    - Tap the "LLM Recognition" button
-   - The app will send the transcription text to the OpenAI API
+   - The app will send the transcription text to the selected LLM API (OpenAI or Gemini)
    - Returns matched questionnaire questions and extracted answers
+   - **Note**: OpenAI is recommended for better accuracy, but you can switch to Gemini in settings if preferred

 5. **View Questionnaire**
    - Tap the document icon (📄) in the navigation bar to view the complete questionnaire